learn-to-race/learn-to-race.github.io/_posts/2021-12-07-challenge.md

 Learn-to-Race Challenge Launches Today!

 Want to challenge your autonomous agent in high-speed, Formula-style racing?

 Join us in the <a href="https://www.aicrowd.com/challenges/learn-to-race-autonomous-racing-virtual-challenge">Learn-to-Race Autonomous Racing Virtual Challenge</a>.

 Proudly organized by CMU and Arrival; generously hosted by AICrowd and sponsored by Amazon AWS.

-Learn about the <a href="https://www.aicrowd.com/challenges/learn-to-race-autonomous-racing-virtual-challenge">challenge</a>.